owncloud/web/docs/extension-system/_index.md

 export default defineWebApplication({
   setup({ applicationConfig }) {
-    // Here, you have access to the full injection context, meaning you can use all composable that we provide via web-pkg
+    // Here, you have access to the full injection context, meaning you can use all composables that we provide via web-pkg

-    // Needs to be unique within all installed extensions in any ownCloud web instance
+    // Needs to be unique within all installed applications in any ownCloud web instance
-    // Should be short, unique and expressive as it gets prefixed on all routes within your application const appId = 'your-extension'
+    // Should be short, unique and expressive as it is used as prefix on all routes within your application const appId = 'your-extension'

     // See extensions section below